yeatmanlab/create-roar-app/docs/docs/developer-guide/configuration.md

 From now on, we won't show you screencasts or code snippets for committing your changes into your git repository.
 But this is something that you should do very frequently.

+## Describe your experiment's structure

+During the [installation phase](installation.md), you entered some details about your assessment.
+And because you used the `hot-dog-2afc` template, your app presents participants with images and asks them to classify those images as either hot dogs or "not hot dogs."
+For the rest of this guide, we will pretend that you want to add a block to the experiment wherein participants classify images as cats or dogs.
+Before we write the experiment, let's edit your app's metadata so that it is recorded properly in the Firestore database.
+This information lives in `src/config.js`.

+=== "screencast"

+    TODO: Insert screencast

+=== "code only"

+    We get it.
+You're not the screencast type.
+But we're editing a file in this example and it's difficult to show that using only shell commands.

+    But just for reference, we're editing the `taskInfo` object in `src/config.js`.

+- [ ] Add screencast of editing the blocks metadata
+- [ ] Also change the description to add dogs/cats

 ## Communicate with the Firestore database

 ROAR apps store each trial's data in a [Firestore database](https://firebase.google.com/docs/firestore).
 In order to communicate with Firebase, your app needs to know certain metadata about your Firebase project.
 If you are developing an app for the [Brain Development and Education Lab (BDELab)](https://www.brainandeducation.com/), then you don't have to do anything because the correct metadata has already been filled in.
 If you're developing for another organization, you'll have to supply your [Firebase project configuration](https://firebase.google.com/docs/web/learn-more#config-object) in the `src/firebaseConfig.js` file.